teagueash/FruitRage/README.md

 # FruitRage

-My implementation of the minimax with alpha-beta pruning algorithm
+My implementation of the minimax algorithm with alpha-beta pruning.